 Every day, Imgar would mischievously ask, “Have you found anything in the Bible yet my sister Cristina that what I do is wrong?’
 Every day, I had to say, “No, Imgar.”
 So each day she thought she was safe!

 But one day when she asked me I could answer, ‘Yes Imgar!
 I have found in the Bible that what you do is – not right!
 Imgar was flabbergasted!’

-End of excerpt from Daughters Under Trial containing 23 distinct messages on the trials of faith we can face in our walk with the Lord.
-The messages apply man or woman
+End of excerpt from Daughters Under Trial.
+This book contains23 distinct messages on the trials of faith we can face in our walk with the Lord and they apply to all, man or woman

 The Bible actually speaks about having a FAT soul.